The two-loop eight-point amplitude in ABJM theory: The computation of two-loop integrals

 since this has identical soft and soft-collinear regions.
 But thanks to the simplified denominator, this can be integrated more easily.

-The correction terms then correspond to restoring either $a_2$ or $b_4$, which modifies the logarithmic cut off $X$.
-To capture this, it requires to consider the difference between the regulator after simplification (i.e. in $\tilde{I}_{B,1,4}^{db}$) and the original regulator only drops $a_2(b_4)$ one at time.
-First, lets restore the correction of dropping $b_4$.
+The correction terms then correspond to restoring either $a_2$ or $b_4$, which modifies the logarithmic cut-off $X$.
+To capture this, it requires considering the difference between the regulator after simplification (i.e. in $\tilde{I}_{B,1,4}^{db}$) and the original regulator only drops $a_2(b_4)$ one at time.
+First, let's restore the correction of dropping $b_4$.
 We can first quickly integrate $a_1,a_2,b_5$ which regulator is irrelevant to whether dropping $b_4$ in $X$, and we can obtain the function of the form

-Then the difference between simplified regulator and the regulator only drop $a_2$ is the correction for $b_4$.
-Since the change only sensitive the small modification of regulator, it turns out that only the $\log{X}$ dependent term will survive the difference and the result is
+Then the difference between the simplified regulator and the regulator only drops $a_2$ is the correction for $b_4$.
+Since the change is only sensitive to the small modification of the regulator, it turns out that only the $\log{X}$ dependent term will survive the difference and the result is

-where $y_1=x_{13}^2/x_{14}^2$.
+where $y_1=x_{1,3}^2/x_{1,4}^2$.
 By redefining $b_4$ to be $b_4 y_1$, the correction term for dropping $b_4$ is